 Choosing an AD management tool

 Active Directory may be a popular service but it’s not without significant flaws in terms of management and convenience.
 By incorporating third-party tools to your administrative toolkit you can greatly improve your experience of Active Directory and start to manage your data more effectively.
 Whether you’re implementing permissions management or a health checker, you will be able to exercise much more control over your system.

 Stand out tools from this list include SolarWinds Permissions Analyzer for Active Directory, Recovery Manager for Active Directory, and Bulk Password Control.
 SolarWinds Permissions Analyzer for Active Directory allows you to provide a little more scrutiny over who has access to what data.
-On the health maintenance side of things, Recovery Manager for Active Directory acts as a backup plan in the event that something goes wrong.
+On the health maintenance side of things, Recovery Manager for Active Directory acts as a backup plan if something goes wrong.

 It goes without saying that Bulk Password Control allows you to allocate and manage user passwords on an automated basis.
 Combining these tools together, or similar tools provide you with a strong cross-section of tools to redefine your Active Directory experience.

 See also: PowerShell Cheat Sheet

 How does Active Directory management work in Access Rights Manager?